sz1149/parity-project-1/README.md

 ## Data source

-Get free weather data using the [ODWeather API](https://api.oceandrivers.com/static/docs.html)
+Get free weather data using the [OpenWeather API](https://openweathermap.org/api).
+We will provide you with an API key for use during this project.

 ## Repository format